pHBrise/pHBrise/README.md

 **Architecture:** `MVC`, `MVVM`, `Clean Architecture` **Tools:** `Xcode`, `Git`, `CI/CD fast-lane`, `Visual Studio Code`

-### Featured Projects:
+### Sample Projects:

-- [ToDoList SwiftUI](https://github.com/pHBrise/ToDoListSwiftUI.git): This is a basic task management application built using SwiftUI and SwiftData.
+- [ToDoList App](https://github.com/pHBrise/ToDoListSwiftUI.git): This is a basic task management application built using SwiftUI and SwiftData.
 It allows users to create, manage, and track their to-do items, optionally with due dates..
+- [Weather App](https://github.com/pHBrise/EasyBreezy.git): EasyBreezyApp is a simple and intuitive iOS application that provides you with the current weather conditions and a forecast for the next few days.
+Built using SwiftUI and Combine, it leverages the WeatherAPI to deliver accurate and up-to-date weather information for your current location.
 ### Connect with me:

 [Email](phanvit.c@gmail.com)